-Table 22 States (Commoda) LABEL DESCRIPTION Hybrid Mode This field displays whether the Switch is in Standalone mode or Cloud mode.
-In Standalone mode you can see a link to a QR code to register the Switch to use NCC (Nebula Control Center).
-Cloud Control Status This field displays the registration and connection status between the Switch and the NCC (Nebula Control Center).
+Table 22 States (commoda) LABEL DESCRIPTION Cloud Control Status This field displays the registration and connection status between the Switch and the NCC (Nebula Control Center).
 In Standalone mode, the status will display Disconnected or Unregistered .
 In cloud mode the status will display Connected or Disconnected .
 Connected - The Switch is registered with and connected to the NCC.
 Disconnected - The Switch is not connected to the NCC.
 Unregistered - The Switch is not registered with the NCC.
 PoE Usage This field displays the amount of power the Switch is currently supplying to the connected PoE- enabled devices and the total power the Switch can provide to the connected PDs.
 It also shows the percentage of PoE power usage.
 When PoE usage reaches 100%, the Switch will shut down PDs one-by-one according to the PD priority which you configured in Basic Setting > PoE Setup .
 Detail Click this link to go to the Basic Setting > System Info screen to check other detailed information, such as system resource usage.
 IP Address Inform ation IPv4 Address This field displays the current IPv4 address of the Switch.
 Subnet Mask This field displays the subnet mask of the Switch.
 Default Gateway This field displays the IP address of the default gateway of the Switch.
 IP Setup Click the link to go to the Basic Setting > IP Setup screen.
 IPV6 Global Unicast Address This field displays the IPv6 global unicast address of the Switch.
 IPV6 Link-Local Address This field displays the IPv6 link-local address of the Switch.
 IPv6 configuration Click the link to go to the Basic Setting > IPv6 screen.
-Device Status and Quick This section shows whether a feature is enabled or not on the Switch.
+Device Status and Quick Configuration This section shows whether a feature is enabled or not on the Switch.
 You can click a feature's Setting link to go to the configuration screen for the feature.
-Configuration Hover your cursor over a red exclamation mark to display information about the feature.
+Hover your cursor over a red exclamation mark to display information about the feature.
 Quick Links This section provides the shortcut link to a specific configuration screen.